 - Improve service—by embedding customer service training in all aspects of nursing assistant training.

 - Inspire passion and engagement—by personalizing the role the nursing assistant plays in caring for patients and residents.

-For this course each student will need the following materials:
+Required Materials for this course that each student will need:

 - Textbook: The Nursing Assistant: Acute, Subacute and Long-Term Care, Fifth Edition (JoLynn Pulliam, Pearson, 2012)